raymondleta/Quotes/README.md

 ## Technologies Used

 This website has been created using Angular 7.
-With the template being created using HTML and styling using CSS.
+With the template being created using HTML and styling using CSS and bootstrap.
 With the functionality created using Typescript

 ## Support or questions